 Although this park under the Dunlawton Causeway is small, it provides a rewarding glimpse into the 1,000-acre Port Orange Wildlife Sanctuary, a 4-mile stretch of islands in the Halifax River/Intracoastal Waterway (ICW).
-The southern side of the park has fishing piers, boat launches and a manicured, grassy shoreline, all of which provide excellent vantage points for scoping Rookery Island (also known as ICW Island #3) and mudflats at low tide.
-As the name implies, the island is a nesting site for up to 400 pairs of Brown Pelicans, plus egrets, herons, Double-crested Cormorants, White Ibises and a few pairs of American Oystercatchers.
+The southern side of the park has fishing piers, boat launches and a manicured, grassy shoreline, all of which provide excellent vantage points for scoping Rookery Island and mudflats at low tide.
+As the name implies, the island is a nesting site for up to 400 pairs of Brown Pelicans, White Ibises and a few pairs of American Oystercatchers.
 Sunrise and sunset are excellent times to view hundreds of birds arriving or departing the island.
-Occasionally, Reddish Egrets, night-herons, Magnificent Frigatebirds and Roseate Spoonbills are reported.
+Occasionally, Reddish Egrets, night-herons, Magnificent Frigatebirds and Roseate Spoonbills are spotted.
 The northeast corner of the park offers views of mudflats and oyster bars on the west side of the ICW’s main channel.
-At low tide, shorebirds (including Piping Plovers and Ruddy Turnstones) may be found.
-Check the mangroves near the small dock on the northwest side for wading birds such as Tricolored Herons.
+At low tide, shorebirds may be present.
 A fishing/observation pier on the western side of the park is a good vantage point from which you might spot Caspian and Sandwich Terns year-round, and in winter, Peregrine Falcons, Great Black-backed Gulls and Common Loons.
-Horned Grebes and all three scoters are less reliable, but present, each winter.
 Five or six guided walks are led each year by Halifax River Audubon.
 Expect heavy boat and fishing activity on weekends and holidays.
-A spotting scope is especially useful here.